 To the men of the varying regiments of the army, Mary, was mother, wife, sister and sweetheart.
 The surrogate woman in their lives, the phantasm of the girl they left behind them, who they might never see again.

 She wrote “I used to think it was like having a large family of children ill with fever, and dreading to hear which one had passed away in the night.”
 One day news came that a young gunner, whom she had nursed through a long sickness, had been killed at his post.
 Mary had come to see the boy almost as her own flesh and blood, and his death nearly broke her heart.
 She saw him buried soon afterwards:

 The death of friends would haunt her for many years, one was a captain in the Coldstream Guards, and when she heard he had been killed she became fairly ill with grief for a whole day.
 “Mind you” Mary noted ominously “a day was a long time to give to sorrow in the Crimea.”

-Yet as an unofficial battlefield nurse, this was the job she had chosen.
-No one else was doing this on the front, except for the regimental women, To be where the need was greatest, to try to alleviate pain and, when she could, to give respite to the mind for an hour or two, all too often proving to be the last hours of a man’s life.
+Yet as a private, volunteer battlefield nurse, this was the job she had chosen.
+No one else was doing this on the front, except for the regimental women, To be where the need was greatest, to try to alleviate pain and, when she could, to give respite to the mind for an hour or two, which all too often proving to be the last hours of a man’s life.
 Nowhere was too dangerous for Mother Seacole.

 The 17th of June 1855 was spent making sandwiches, loading up mules and packing her bag full of necessities in preparation to go up to the line.
 She would be needed the next morning when the Allies attempted to storm Sevastopol.